Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Stokes Problem

 \subsection{Stokes solver}

 Our spectral doubly-periodic Stokes solver is based on the method proposed for the Poisson equation in \cite{PoissonDP}, where more details are provided.
-We use the Fast Fourier Transform (FFT) in the doubly-periodic $xy$ plane and Chebyshev polynomials in the $z$ direction to achieve spectral accuracy.
-The grid is uniform in the $xy$ plane, with spacing $h_{x/y}=2L_{x/y}/N_{x/y}$ where $N_{x/y}$ is the total number of points in each direction, and nonuniform in the $z$ direction, with grid points placed on a type-2 Chebyshev grid including the endpoints.
+We use FFT in the doubly-periodic $xy$ plane and Chebyshev polynomials in the $z$ direction to achieve spectral accuracy.
+The grid is uniform in the $xy$ plane, with spacing $h_{x/y}=2L_{x/y}/N_{x/y}$ where $N_{x/y}$ is the total number of points in each direction, and nonuniform in the $z$ direction, with grid points placed on a type-2 Chebyshev grid including the endpoints at $z=0$ and $z=H$.
 The number of Chebyshev grid points, $N_z$, is chosen such that the coarsest spacing in the $z$ direction (occurring at the midplane) is comparable to $h_{x/y}$ (see Eq.~(108) in \cite{PoissonDP}).

-In principle, we could take a 2D FFT of \eqref{eq:momentum-dp} and \eqref{eq:poisson} to find the discrete form of \eqref{eq:momentumfs} and \eqref{eq:poissonfs}, respectively, and solve the resulting BVPs in the $z$ direction in Chebyshev space.
-Instead, following Maxian et al.~\cite{PoissonDP}, we take advantage of the Chebyshev compatibility with the Fourier transform\footnote{Chebyshev coefficients of a function can be obtained by evaluating its values at the Chebyshev points and taking a Fast Cosine Fourier Transform \cite{GreengardBVP}.
-Our implementation uses a 3D FFT with $2N_z-2$ points along the $z$ direction.} and solve the problem in 3D Fourier-Chebyshev space \cite{SpectralMATLAB}.
+In principle, we could take a 2D FFT of \eqref{eq:momentum-dp} and \eqref{eq:poisson} to find the discrete forms of \eqref{eq:momentumfs} and \eqref{eq:poissonfs}, respectively, and solve the resulting BVPs in the $z$ direction in Chebyshev space.
+Instead, following Maxian et al.~\cite{PoissonDP}, we take advantage of the Chebyshev compatibility with the Fourier transform \footnote{Chebyshev coefficients of a function can be obtained by evaluating its values at the Chebyshev points and taking a Fast Cosine Fourier Transform \cite{FastCosineTransform,GreengardBVP}.
+Our implementation uses a 3D FFT with $2N_z-2$ points along the $z$ direction for simplicity.
+An alternative approach is introduced in \cite{FastCosineTransform} that requires no upsampling at all at the cost of some increased complexity; such a fast DCT is, however, not implemented in the cuFFT GPU library (but is in the FFTW CPU library).} and solve the problem in 3D Fourier-Chebyshev space \cite{SpectralMATLAB}.
 This allows us to use 3D FFTs in the implementation, which gives greater flexibility for optimizing parallel performance.
 We have implemented the method in CUDA for Graphical Processing Units (GPUs) in the UAMMD library \cite{UAMMD}, using the NVIDIA cuFFT library.
+Both CPU and GPU implementations are freely available at \url{https://github.com/stochasticHydroTools/DoublyPeriodicStokes}.